Springle3152/ohapp/readme.md

 ## Extensions

 Flask uses extensions to make the app work.
 You need to install five extensions before you can run the app.
-The **first** is to remember environment variables:
+The **first** allows your computer to remember environment variables:
 ```
 (venv) $ pip install python-dotenv
 ```